digital-asset/daml-finance/docs/source/tutorial/getting-started/transfer.rst

 #. credit a cash holding to Alice’s account
 #. transfer the holding from Alice to Bob

+We expect the reader to be familiar with the basic building blocks of Daml.
+If that is not the case, a suitable introduction can be found in `this page <https://www.digitalasset.com/developers/learn>`_.

 Download the code for the tutorial
 **********************************